-This Supplementary Guidance (SG) has been produced to incorporate the review and update of Local Landscape Designations in Perth and Kinross into the Council's planning policy framework.
+This Supplementary Guidance was first produced to incorporate the review and update of Local Landscape Designations in Perth and Kinross into the Council's planning policy framework in 2015.
 The previous designations around Perth were made in the 1980s and were designated with a less rigorous methodology than is now available.
+Whilst the designation in Kinross-shire was more recent this area also fell when the Perth and Kinross Local Development Plan became operational in January 2014.